BrooksIan/LogoTL/README.md

 ![objectdetection](https://github.com/BrooksIan/LogoTL/blob/master/Images/project/both.jpg "objdect")

-## Corporate Logo Object Detection
+## Introduction - Corporate Logo Object Detection <a name="introduction"></a>
 This Github repo is designed to be optmized for Cloudera Data Science Workbench (CDSW), but it's not required.

 **Language**: Python